Ecuador uses refrigerated containers as morgues as pandemic deaths are shot

 So far, about 150 people have been buried in a cemetery in the city, one of the most populated in Ecuador.

+the pandemic, adding that it operates in accordance with the protocols of the World Health Organization.

+The Ecuadorian Social Security Institute (IESS), which directs Teodoro Maldonado Carbo, said on Twitter on Saturday that they disinfected all areas of the hospital to ensure the safety of patients and medical professionals.

-To the complaints of dozens of people on social networks about the delay in the removal of the deceased from homes throughout the city, the desperation of family members in hospital morgues has been added to remove the bodies and transfer them to the crowded cemeteries.
+To the complaints of dozens of people on social networks about the delay in the removal of the deceased from homes throughout the city has been added the desperation of relatives in hospital morgues to remove the bodies and move them to crowded cemeteries .

 To accelerate the processes of removal and burial of bodies, the Government will install new mechanisms to help families who ask for help, including a new channel for reporting deaths in homes and a digital site to learn about burials.